phuang1024/pianoray/docs/manual/first.rst

 ---------------

 In order to convey settings to PianoRay, we use the Python API.
-The API usage is described in detail in TODO.
+The API usage is described in detail in :doc:`animation`.

 Save this data to ``~/pianoray_tutorial/furelise.py``: